-In 2019, WNM Communications Corporation ("WNM") continued its expansion of broadband facilities to additional marketable service footprint areas by placing additional fiber optic miles, wireless platforms and associated electronics to support the expansion of faster broadband services in the Regulated and Non-Regulated areas.
+In 2020, WNM Communications Corporation ("WNM") continued its expansion of broadband facilities to additional marketable service footprint areas by placing additional fiber optic miles, wireless platforms, and associated electronics to support the expansion of faster broadband services in the Regulated and Non-Regulated areas.
 The operations deployed additional fiber optic routes and wireless point to multipoint broadcast locations to increase the capability of the number of business and residences it can serve.
-This continued the activity of expanding marketable locations in serviceable areas for high bandwidth thru-put via fiber while also providing a cost-effective solution for residential and small business internet.
-This activity has allowed WNM to increase service to the number of subscribers and revenue opportunities.
-WNM is not only increasing speed profiles for service in its Regulated areas, but also expanding its penetration of Non-Regulated areas in Las Cruces, Silver City and Deming NM markets.
-Non-Regulated revenue grew year over year by 20+% along with EDITDA follow through of 22% growth.
+This continued the activity of expanding marketable locations in serviceable areas for high bandwidth thru-put via fiber while also providing a cost-effective solution for residential and business internet.
+WNM is also increasing speed profiles and expanding its penetration of Non-Regulated areas in Las Cruces, Silver City and Deming NM markets.
+Non-Regulated revenue grew year over year by 19% along with EDITDA follow through of 18.1% growth.
 This performance was generated through increased operational efficiency via scale, additional deployments of business solutions and residential internet and IPTV in the markets WNM serves.